sbajamy/Music-Genre-Classification-Using-Audio-Spectrogram-Transformer/README.md

 ## Getting started
 Use git to clone the repository with the following command:
 `git clone https://github.com/taldatech/ee046211-deep-learning.git`
-If an ece046211 virtual environment is already installed on your machine, you can skip to the next section.
+If an ece046211 virtual environment is already installed on your machine, you can skip to the transformers package in the table below and go from there.
 Else:
 1. Get Anaconda with Python 3, follow the instructions according to your OS (Windows/Mac/Linux) at: https://www.anaconda.com/download
 2. Create a new environment for the course and install packages from scratch:
-In Windows open `Anaconda Prompt` from the start menu, in Mac/Linux open the terminal and run `conda create --name deep_learn`.
+In Windows open `Anaconda Prompt` from the start menu, in Mac/Linux open the terminal and run `conda create --name deep_learn python=3.9`.
 Full guide at https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands
 4. To activate the environment, open the terminal (or `Anaconda Prompt` in Windows) and run `conda activate deep_learn`
 5. Install the required libraries according to the table below (to search for a specific library and the corresponding command you can also look at https://anaconda.org/)